Saphirac/ft_irc/RFCs_summary.md

 (click [here](#prefix-1) for more explanations about the above notation)

 A prefix may be invalid for two main reasons (excluding the errors of format),<br>
-and in both cases, the received messages that contain those invalid prefixes must be discarded:<br>
+and in both cases, the received messages that contain those invalid prefixes<br>
+must be silently discarded:<br>
 - when it identifies an unknown client.<br>
 - when it identifies a known client that is not the one who sent the message.<br>
 In this second case, in addition of discarding the message,<br>